Cyanide Gully Rock Climbing

 Second-best Pine Creek Canyon destination.
 Gets sun all day, best for cool weather climbing.
 Beautiful routes; some trad, some sport, some with both.
 Well worth the effort of navigating the talus.

 Same as Pine Creek but 1.1 miles past the Pratts crack gully turnoff.
 Cross the creek on a beam of wood and head up a road/ramp right then straight up to the obvious sun facing cliffs.
 30 min.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cyanide Gully:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cyanide Gully:

 Sierra Jam 5.9 5c 17 VI 17 HVS 5a Trad, 1 pitch, 200'

 Silverback 5.12a 7a+ 25 VIII+ 25 E5 6a Trad, Sport, 1 pitch, 90'

 Silverback Extension 5.12a 7a+ 25 VIII+ 25 E5 6a CA

 3 pitch extension to "One of bishops best sport pitches"p1. climb the Silverback, .12a bolts 30mp2.
 5.9 gear 25m.
 Not classic, it just gets ya up there, so hold the judgments..
 Traverse left on the ledge, pull a short hand crack roof and continue up blocky corner and out right over a bush to a two bolt stance.
 Theres a few loose looking blocks around here to watch out for but I have yarded on them all with a crow bar and removed what I could..Bring/tag a 1,2,3 and a finger piece or two for this...[more]
 Browse More Classics in CA